georgelivas/CodeGen/README.md

 * Java 1.8
 * Java Virtual Machine

 ## Licence
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/georgelivas/Code-Generator/blob/master/Licence) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/georgelivas/Code-Generator/blob/master/Licence) file for details.